The Amalfi Coast in Italy has to be one of the most beautiful destinations in Europe.

-During my trip, I had to leave the pool area way earlier than I would have liked after encountering some loud mouths.
+I had to leave the pool area way earlier than I would have liked during my trip after encountering a few loud mouths.

-It happened after getting hit in the stomach by a football while I was relaxing on a sunbed.
+It happened after a football hit me in the stomach while I was relaxing on a sunbed.

-After that, I decided to go back to my room so I could sit in peace on my balcony.
+After that, I decided to go back to my room where I could relax in peace on my private balcony.

 While you’re in Positano, make sure you go for a 45-minute hike up the hill to see the large hole in the mountain, known as Montepertuso.